HVG-Infotech/.github/profile/README.md

 ### About HVG Infotech

-**HVG Infotech Private Limited** is a reputed software engineering company with over **6+ years of experience** and a skilled team of **15+ engineers**.
+**HVG Infotech** is a reputed software engineering company with over **6+ years of experience** and a skilled team of **15+ engineers**.
 We specialize in delivering top-notch IT services, tailored consultations, and reliable project management to help our clients achieve their business goals.

 #### Key Highlights:
 - 🚀 **100% Job Success Score** (JSS) on Upwork.
-- 💼 **5000+ Hours Worked**
+- 💼 **7500+ Hours Worked**
 - 📈 Expertise across industries with a proven track record.
 - 💬 Flexible communication with timezone-friendly project updates.